-How to Become a Veterinary Technician: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Veterinary Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

-EMTs and paramedics are experts at helping people in medical emergencies.
-But it’s important to remember that people aren’t the only ones who need help from time to time.
-The United States is home to millions of pets, and almost all of them will need medical attention at some point or another.
+We all know that EMTs and paramedics are experts at helping people in medical emergencies.
+But it’s important to remember that people aren’t the only ones who need help.
+For example, the United States is home to millions of pets, and almost all will need medical attention at some point.

 And just as people rely on EMTs, paramedics, and emergency room technicians for help during an emergency, our furry friends rely on veterinary technicians for the same type of medical support.

 (See our list of alternative jobs for EMTs and paramedics)

-A veterinary technician works side-by-side with a licensed veterinarian to care for sick and injured animals.
+A veterinary technician works alongside a licensed veterinarian to care for sick and injured animals.
 During any given shift, a vet tech may handle sick animals, administer medicine, assist with veterinary surgery, or even help diagnose a pet’s medical problems.

-For an EMT or paramedic interested in a career change, trading your two-legged patients for our four-legged friends could just be the perfect job for you.
+For EMTs or paramedics interested in a challenging yet rewarding career change, trading your human patients for animals and pets could be the perfect move for you.

 Veterinary Technician Requirements

 How to Become a Veterinary Technician

-There are several routes to becoming a vet tech—all of which involve additional training as you transition from working with humans to working with animals.
-Veterinary technician programs can be as thorough as a four-year bachelor’s degree or as quick as a two-year associates degree.
+There are several routes to becoming a vet tech—though not surprisingly, they all involve additional training as you go from working with humans to working with animals.
+Veterinary technician programs can be as in-depth as a four-year bachelor’s degree or as quick as a two-year associate degree.

-Certification is also required for veterinary technicians in most states, which can be earned by passing the VTNE (Veterinary Technician National Exam).
+Certification is required for veterinary technicians in most states.
+You can get certified by passing the VTNE (Veterinary Technician National Exam).